Chromosomes are duplicated during which phase of the cell cycle? | Channels for Pearson+

 1

 Understand the cell cycle: The cell cycle consists of several phases that a cell goes through to divide and produce new cells.
-These phases include G1, S, G2, and M.
+These phases are G1, S, G2, and M.

-Identify the role of each phase: The G1 phase is the first gap phase where the cell grows and prepares for DNA replication.
-The S phase is where DNA replication occurs, resulting in duplicated chromosomes.
-The G2 phase is the second gap phase where the cell prepares for mitosis.
-The M phase is where mitosis and cytokinesis occur, leading to cell division.
+Identify the purpose of each phase: G1 phase is the first gap phase where the cell grows and prepares for DNA replication.
+S phase is the synthesis phase where DNA replication occurs.
+G2 phase is the second gap phase where the cell prepares for mitosis.
+M phase is mitosis where the cell divides.

-Focus on the S phase: During the S phase, the cell synthesizes a complete copy of the DNA in its nucleus.
-This is the phase where chromosomes are duplicated.
+Focus on DNA replication: Chromosome duplication specifically refers to the replication of DNA, which is a key event in the cell cycle.

-Conclude with the correct phase: Based on the understanding of the cell cycle, chromosomes are duplicated during the S phase.
+Conclude with the correct phase: Based on the understanding of the cell cycle, the phase during which chromosomes are duplicated is the S phase.

 Watch next